kimrojas/Computational-Material-Science/environment-setup/ubuntu-standalone.md

 > For less than 8 GB RAM or less than i3 performance, Either install directly on hardware, switch to Lubuntu OS, or switch to WSL 2.
 > These are more lightweight options.
 Please be responsible of the programs you run in these PCs and take care not to burn your house.
 Stay safe.
+> Of course, AMD ryzen CPUs can work as well.
+They should work similarly with intel but might have some problems with the compilers later on.
+These CPUs were not tested as I do not have any at hand.

 # Ubuntu ISO image